zhangkai9895/SVM-Project/README.md

 # SVM-Project
 A trial for SVM classifier, including three steps:
-1) crawl pictures from Baidu Image;
+1) crawling pictures from Baidu Image;
-2) convert pictures to matrices;
+2) converting pictures to matrices;
-3) implementation of SVM algorithm
+3) An implementation of SVM algorithm